Skip to main content

 People often catch their mooring ropes around the propeller, so if they drop into the water, take the boat out of gear to prevent them being swallowed.
 Also avoid shallow water and be mindful what can be lurking beneath you – River Canal Rescue are often called to remove industrial fencing, barbed and razor wire, mattresses and tyres from propellers.

-Be aware of the dangers of rudders – if you clip the rudder while turning, it will swing the rudder around which in turn impacts the swan neck causing it to change direction.
-If you're standing to the side of the tiller, rather than in front where you should be, you could be knocked off your feet by the sudden movement leaving you wet and embarrassed or, it could crush you between the tiller and the obstacle, which can cause serious injury.
-Worse still if the vessel is in gear, the boat could drive over you.
+Be aware of the dangers of rudders – if you clip the rudder while turning, it will swing the rudder around which in turn impacts the swan neck, causing it to change direction.
+If you're standing to the side of the tiller, rather than in front where you should be, you could be knocked off your feet by the sudden movement.
+At best, it could leave you wet and embarrassed; at worst it could crush you between the tiller and the obstacle, causing serious injury.
+If vessel is in gear, the boat could drive over you.
 Always stand forward of the tiller.